-- (1) Counsel.
+(1) Counsel.
 Upon motion and a showing of extreme hardship or exceptional circumstances, the clerk may exempt counsel in a particular case from the electronic filing requirements.
-If the clerk grants counsel an exemption, the clerk will determine the manner of filing and service. - (2) Sealed Documents.
-A sealed document or a document that is the subject of a motion to seal is exempt from the electronic filing requirement and must be filed with the clerk in the manner the court determines. - Oversized Documents.
-A document that exceeds 10 megabytes in size and cannot be reasonably divided into 10 or fewer separate parts, each not exceeding 10 megabytes in size, is exempt from the electronic filing requirement.
-The oversized document qualifying for the exemption must be filed on CD or DVD. - (A) Under this rule each volume of a multi-volume appendix constitutes a separate document.

-(B) If any one volume of a multi-volume appendix qualifies for exemption from electronic filing, the entire appendix must be filed on CD or DVD.
+If the clerk grants counsel an exemption, the clerk will determine the manner of filing and service.

+- (2) Sealed Documents.
+A sealed document or a document that is the subject of a motion to seal is exempt from the electronic filing requirement and must be filed with the clerk in the manner the court determines. - (3) Oversized Documents.
+A document that exceeds 10 megabytes in size and cannot be reasonably divided into multiple attachments in accordance with the CM/ECF instructions posted on the court's website10 or fewer separate parts, each not exceeding 10 megabytes in size, is exempt from the electronic filing requirement.
+The oversized document qualifying for the exemption must be filed on CD or DVD. - (A) Under this rule each volume of a multi-volume appendix constitutes a separate document. - (B) If any one volume of a multi-volume appendix qualifies for exemption from electronic filing, the entire appendix must be filed on CD or DVD.
 Each volume of a multi-volume appendix included in a CD or DVD must be identified as a separate, clearly-labeled document.
 (Example: Vol. 1 (1-300); Vol 2 (301-600).)

-Local Rule 25.2 Submission of PDF Documents
+Interim Local Rule 25.2 Submission of PDF Documents

-- (a) Definitions and Scope. - (1) Definitions.
-For the purpose of this rule, the following definitions apply: - (A) "Document" means any paper submitted to the court in a case, other than an appendix as covered in (h). - (B) "PDF" has the same meaning as defined in LR 25.1(a)(1)(B). - Scope.
+(a) Definitions and Scope.

+(1) Definitions.
+For the purpose of this interim rule, the following definitions apply:

+(A) "Document" means any paper (including any letter or motion) submitted to the courtin a case, other than an appendix as covered in (h).

+- (B) "PDF" has the same meaning as defined in LR 25.1(a)(1)(B). - (2) Scope.
 This rule applies to all appeals filed before January 1, 2010 (i.e., appeals with a docket number beginning with "09-" or lower), and any other appeal in which counsel is exempt from filing electronically or a pro se party does not file electronically under LR 25.1.